 Supplies to whitewash wood

-2. Apply the paint solution in the direction of the grain with a paintbrush or lint free cloth.
+- Apply the first coat of paint solution in the direction of the wood grain with a paintbrush or lint free cloth.

-4. Continue this process until you are pleased with the finish.
+- Continue this process with a second coat (and more if needed) until you are pleased with the finish.

-Note; if you are looking for a more opaque finish, try using more paint and less water.
-If you are looking for a more translucent finish, use less paint and more water.
+Note; if you are looking for a more opaque finish, try using more paint and less water like 2 parts paint to 1 part water for a thicker whitewash.
+If you are looking for a more translucent finish, use less paint and more water like 1 part paint to 2 parts water.
+Most of the time a good paint wash finish is same paint ratio of water to paint.

 Always test a small area before completing the entire project.
 Don’t forget to wait until it fully dries before deciding if you need another coat because it will look completely different once the paint dries.